 Adam started out as an electrical apprentice while in college pursuing an electrical engineering degree.
 After 20 years in construction management, he decided to make the leap to consulting, as a way to give back to the construction and contracting community.
-He attributes his decision to make this transition into consulting, in part, to The Consulting Success System — How to Become a Successful Consultant.
+He attributes his decision to make this transition into consulting, in part, to The Consulting Success System (Note: it has since been revamped and improved into the Momentum Program).
 Adam has now been growing Ascent Consulting for three years.
 He calls these years a time of accelerated growth, a greater depth of understanding and a time to hone his skills of understanding as a consultant deliver and sell value and deliver top-quality projects to his clients.
 On this episode of The Consulting Success Podcast you’ll learn how to effectively grow your business in your area of expertise, how to transition from fee-based to a value-based pricing, and how to recognize when it’s time to start sharing your workload with employees so that you can continue focusing on the work that you do best.

 Listen to the podcast here:

 Pricing projects based on the value they deliver — instead of the time you spend on them — will allow you to increase your fees.

 Landing Your Next Six-Figure Project with Adam Cooper